-\ The figures in the column "Number of students" refer to all students of the degree programme/postgraduate course who have completed their studies (according to the relevant curriculum) with the corresponding grade point average in the past 3 years (if available).
+^{} The figures in the column "Number of students" refer to all students of the degree or certificate programme who have completed their studies (according to the relevant curriculum) with the corresponding grade point average in the past 3 years (if available).

-(2) Assessments of Bachelor's, Master's and Diploma examinations are shown in a separate Annex according to the following table:
+(2) Assessments of Bachelor's and Master's examinations are shown in a separate Annex according to the following table:

-Assessment of Bachelor's, Master's or Diploma examination Number of students Percentage distribution
+Assessment of Bachelor's or Number of students Percentage distribution

+Master's examination

 Pass

 Pass with credit

 Pass with distinction

-\ The figures in the column "Number of students" refer to all students of the degree programme/postgraduate course who have completed their studies (according to the relevant curriculum) with the corresponding assessment in the past 3 years (if available).
+^{} The figures in the column "Number of students" refer to all students of the degree or certificate programme who have completed their studies (according to the relevant curriculum) with the corresponding assessment in the past 3 years (if available).